V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Clamp2-scaled.jpg){: width="400"}

 * Snug up the Stepper assembly to the Z rails.

+!!! warning
-* These are clamping parts so there will be a gap even when the part is tight.
+    These are clamping parts so there will be a gap even when the part is tight.

 * Very little force is needed here, 4 screws have a lot of holding power and they are only holding a few pounds.

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Clamp3-scaled.jpg){: width="400"}